ryanlstevens/google_patent_scraper/README.md

 # Patent Scraper
 A python package to scrape patents from 'https://patents.google.com/'.
 The package is made up of a single python class, scraper_class.
 This scraper can be used both to retreive parsed html of a single patents page or a list of patents.

-The main elements returned by the scraper class are:
+The following elements are always returned by the scraper class:

     application_number        (str)   : application number
     inventor_name             (json)  : inventors of patent